-Landslides - Siting human development on or adjacent to known landslide hazard areas can create health and safety risks for humans and their property, on and around these hazards, especially during The risks can be elevated due to extreme weather events and earthquakes, but may also occur with little or no warning. or iIn the case of the Swift Creek LandslideSumas Mountain, the release of asbestosladen sediment poses an additional risk to public health.
-Development activity can also de-stabilize naturally unstable slopes and impact natural ecosystems.
-However, Ppredicting the exact timing, location, or extent of a damaging landslide is difficult, and in particular areas of the County landslide hazards are not possible to completely mitigate or avoid.
-In some circumstances, the development of upland properties may place While upslope landowners may develop their properties with little or no on-site impacts, downslope neighbors and natural ecosystems may be placed at risk from rockfall or landslides as a result of the upslope land development.
+Landslides - Siting human development on or adjacent to known landslide hazard areas can create health and safety risks.
+The risks can be elevated due to extreme weather events and earthquakes, but may also occur with little or no warning.
+In the case of the Swift Creek Landslide, the release of asbestos-laden sediment poses an additional risk to public health.
+Development activity can de-stabilize naturally unstable slopes and impact ecosystems.
+However, predicting the exact timing, location, or extent of a damaging landslide is difficult, and in particular areas of the county landslide hazards are not possible to completely mitigate or avoid.
+In some circumstances, the development of upland properties may place downslope neighbors and ecosystems at risk from rockfall or landslides.
 A similar relationship holds true for development at the toe of a potentially unstable slope.
 In either event, development in proximity to landslide hazards must proceed in consideration of potential impacts in order to ensure life safety and preserve and protect public and private infrastructure.

-- Alluvial Fans Because alluvial fan areas are associated with streams, are generally gently sloping and elevated above the adjacent floodplain, and are located at the base of mountains, they have historically been popular places to develop.
-However, once every 10-25 years, a large storm event occurs in our area and creeks streams flood homes and developments, causing damage to property, natural ecosystems, and sometimes loss of lives. - Flooding Floodwaters from the Nooksack River can damage rural homes, agricultural areas, businesses, and industries in the small cities situated along the river; fish and wildlife habitat and other natural ecosystems; and disrupt transportation and utility corridors.
+Alluvial Fans - Because alluvial fan areas are associated with streams, are generally gently sloping and elevated above the adjacent floodplain, and are located at the base of mountains, they have historically been popular places to develop.
+However, once every 10-25 years, a large storm event occurs in our area and streams flood homes and developments, causing damage to property, ecosystems, and sometimes loss of lives.

+Flooding - Floodwaters from the Nooksack River can damage homes, agricultural areas, businesses, and industries in the small cities situated along the river; fish and wildlife habitat and other ecosystems; and disrupt transportation and utility corridors.
 Storm tides can flood homes and roads along low, exposed marine shorelines in the Birch Bay, Sandy Point, Point Roberts, and Gooseberry Point areas.
 Homes along Lake Whatcom, Lake Samish, and Cain/Reed Lakes have also been impacted by flooding during extreme storm events.
-Property and public safety are also impacted by rapid channel morphology events. - Volcanos A volcanic eruption or mudflow at Mount Baker could potentially severely affect river flow on the Nooksack River or Baker River and cause severe property damage near the volcanoes or along mudflow-lahar routes.
+Property and public safety are also impacted by rapid channel morphology events.

+Volcanos - A volcanic eruption or mudflow at Mount Baker could potentially severely affect river flow on the Nooksack River or Baker River and cause severe property damage near the volcanoes or along lahar routes.
 A lahar is an extremely rare and unpredictable occurrence.
 Evacuation routes should be planned and made public.
-Development should be regulated according to the Critical Areas Ordinance. - Earthquakes A major earthquake could may likely and significantly affect Whatcom County.
-If the shaking is strong enough, buildings may collapse, roads could be damaged, and/or communications, power, and utilities could be severely disrupted, mud and rock slides could occur on unstable slopes, and local sea levels may change as shorelines assume altered post-quake elevations. - Mines Some abandoned mine areas may pose a risk of ground subsidence from the collapse of abandoned mine shafts.
+Development should be regulated according to the Critical Areas Ordinance.

+Earthquakes - A major earthquake may likely and significantly affect Whatcom County.
+If the shaking is strong enough, buildings may collapse, roads could be damaged, and/or communications, power, and utilities could be severely disrupted, mud and rock slides could occur on unstable slopes, and local sea levels may change as shorelines assume altered post-quake elevations.

+Mines - Some abandoned mine areas may pose a risk of ground subsidence from the collapse of abandoned mine shafts.
 Air and water pollution may also be hazards associated with abandoned mine tailings and trapped toxic gases.
-Development on or near mine hazards could be adversely impacted. - 30 Gas wells Several exploratory oil & gas wells have been drilled around the county 31 over the last 70+years.
-Some of these present potential environmental hazards due 32 to ongoing leakage of gas. - Old Landfills There are known abandoned landfills in the County and possibly some that are unknown.
+Development on or near mine hazards could be adversely impacted.

+Gas wells - Several exploratory oil & gas wells have been drilled around the county over the last 70+years.
+Some of these present potential environmental hazards due to ongoing leakage of gas.

+Old Landfills - There are known abandoned landfills in the County and possibly some that are unknown.
 There are also several sites around the County that contain large numbers of abandoned vehicles and other debris.
-As with most landfills these locations pose some degree of risk of hazardous substances leaking into local aquifers. - 38 Balanced Management A central issue common to all development in natural hazard areas is the need for Whatcom County to balance the responsibility of local
+As with most landfills these locations pose some degree of risk of hazardous substances leaking into local aquifers.